-School counseling and guidance programs throughout Alabama may differ in recognized need; however, every school system and school must develop a comprehensive, outcome-based and developmental counseling and guidance program.
+Wills Valley Elementary School will develop a comprehensive, outcome based, and developmental counseling and guidance program.
 The ASCA has developed national standards to better define the role of school counseling and guidance programs.
-The standards address program content and identify broad areas of knowledge, attitudes, and skills that all student develop as a result of participating in an effective school counseling and guidance program.
+The standards address program content and identify broad areas of knowledge, attitudes, and skills that all students develop as a result of participating in an effective school counseling and guidance program.

-Alabama has utilized The ASCA National Model: A Framework for School Counseling Programs to provide all essential elements for developing programs to help students achieve success in school.
-The ASCA National Standards, located below and on pages 15-20 of this document, facilitate student development in three domains: Academic Development, Career Development, and Personal/Social Development.
+Wills Valley Elementary School has utilized The ASCA National Model: A Framework for School Counseling Program: therefore DeKalb County will provide all essential elements for developing programs to help students achieve success in school.
+The ASCA National Standards, located below and on pages 13-18 of this document, facilitate student development in three domains: Academic Development, Career Development, and Personal/Social Development.

-ASCA National Standards for Students\
+ASCA National Standards for Students